-Looking for the best free Windows speech to text software?
+Looking for the best free Windows software for speech to text?
 The most-repeated paid recommendation is Dragon Naturally Speaking (DNS).
 But some might scoff at paying money for software.
 Fortunately, there are several great free programs out there like Google Docs Voice Typing (GDVT) and Windows Speech Recognition (WSR).

 You might wonder how these two products compare against DNS — and whether or not DNS meets your needs.
 For this article, I’ve identified three kinds of users: those who need speech to text transcription for writing novels, those who need academic transcription, and those who write business documents, like memos.
 To this end, I tested three speech transcription programs (DNS, GDVT, and WSR).